Joslin Medalist Program Background

 What is the Joslin Medalist Program?

-The Medalist Program at Joslin Diabetes Center recognizes those with diabetes who have been insulin-dependent for 25, 50, or 75 years.
-Joslin first began awarding medals to people with diabetes in 1948 with a 25-year Victory Medal.
+The Medalist Program at Joslin Diabetes Center recognizes those with diabetes who have been insulin-dependent for 25, 50, 75, or 80 years.
+Joslin first began awarding medals to people with diabetes in 1948 with a 25-Year Medal.
 Believing that proper self-management was the key to minimizing long-term complications, the program was the vision of Elliott P. Joslin, M.D. and served as an incentive for those committed to good, though challenging, diabetes care.
-As more and more people lived long healthy lives with diabetes, it finally became the 25-year Certificate that is awarded today.
-In 1970, Joslin expanded the program and began awarding a 50-year bronze medal.
-Joslin presented the first 75-year medal in 1996.
+As more and more people lived long healthy lives with diabetes, it finally became the 25-Year Certificate that is awarded today.
+In 1970, Joslin expanded the program and began awarding a 50-Year bronze Medal.
+Joslin presented the first 75-Year Medal in 1996, and the first 80-Year Lifetime Achievement Award in May of 2013.